 "You need to get out of here now before I call the cops!"
 Jess said in a quiet, menacing growl that I had never heard before as he helped me up off the ground.

 Andrew looked down and then realized that the tape continued to run and the entire episode had been captured on audio.
 He seized the tape recorder triumphantly.

 "Here is the evidence that she's a fraud!" he said, holding up the device which was still recording.

-"Evidence of your mother telling you that my intuition about your dad was spot on or the evidence of your grandmother speaking from beyond.
+"Evidence of your mother telling you that my reading about your dad was spot on or the evidence of your grandmother speaking from beyond.
 Or the racist remark you made toward my husband.
-Take your pick - please use it so the public can decide,” I said.
+Take your pick.
+Please use it so the public can decide,” I said.
 Now that I was standing, I wanted to punch the crap out of this arrogant little pisser.